Fethbita/Survival_Game_DEPRECATED/guides/mechanics.md

     * Durability = 5 nights
 * Backpack - 2 more items can be equipped.
     * Requirements = 4 Branch, 2 Fibers
-    * Durability = 10 Travels. - _We will put a percantage on the main screen so the player will know about the durability of the bag.
+    * Durability = 10 Travels. - _We will put a percentage on the main screen so the player will know about the durability of the bag.
 If durability finishes on the journey, half of the collected stuff will be lost._
 * Cooking Pot - Requires campfire and is used for cooking animals.
     * Requirements = 2 Shaped Stone, 3 Wood
     * Durability = 6 cooking.